Life and Work by Alan Bowness is a comprehensive overview in 2,500 words

-Acquires the Palais de Danse, a former cinema and dance hall, opposite Trewyn Studio for use as a workshop, especially for works to be cast in bronze, and as a store.
+February, acquires the Palais de Danse, a former cinema and dance hall, opposite Trewyn Studio for use as a workshop, especially for works to be cast in bronze, and as a store and display space.
 Barbara Hepworth: Life and Work published, with a text by J. P. Hodin and a catalogue of the sculptures compiled by her son-in-law Alan Bowness.
 BBC television film Barbara Hepworth directed by John Read.
 Exhibition at Gimpel Fils, London, May–June.

 May–June, second exhibition at the Whitechapel Art Gallery, London, of work made between 1952 and 1962.